rtcharity/resources.eahub.org/content/tips/advertising-your-ea-programs.md

 * **Collaborating with other university/local societies** – especially if you know the organisers well, they may be willing to advertise your program or host joint events.
 * **Collaborating with professors**, for example by getting them to advertise (or let you advertise) your program in their classes.

+<a name="sample"></a>

 # Sample materials

 This section contains sample marketing materials that EA groups have used to advertise their intro programs. **You’re welcome to copy all of these materials and adapt them for your own group.**

+<a name="graphics"></a>
 ## Graphics

+### Finding and modifying graphics

+The editing software most commonly used by groups are <a target="_blank" href="https://www.canva.com/">Canva</a> and <a target="_blank" href="https://designer.gravit.io/">Gravit</a>.
+Canva is easier to use but much less flexible than Gravit.
+Both software can be used for free on your web browser.

+* <a target="_blank" href="https://www.canva.com/brand/join?token=VaqFCyMwnlpS0t9-sQeUMw&referrer=team-invite">Join the Effective Altruism Groups Canva Team</a>.
+This has a bunch of editable designs you can use, including several fellowship specific designs.

+* <a target="_blank" href="/graphics/editable-graphics/">Available Graphics</a>

+This page links all the currently available editable graphics that aren't on the Canva team (plus a few that are), including EA logos, and a few fellowship specific designs.

+* <a target="_blank" href="/graphics/how-to-edit/">How to Edit These Graphics (Or Make Your Own)</a> This page includes instructions on how to edit the EA Groups Gravit and Canva files, a size guide for making Facebook and meetup images, and links for finding free images and EA logos.

 This section contains samples of advertising graphics from a few EA Groups.
 Most of the links below will take you to the graphic design website Canva, which is free and easy to use.
 Once you’ve made an account, open a design, press “Use template”, and Canva will make a copy for you that you can freely edit.